bedwards/bedwards/README.md

 * **Cisco CCIE \#6187** | **Juniper JNCIE**
 * Co-author: *"Interdomain Multicast Routing"* (Addison-Wesley, 2002\)
 * Contributing author to IETF specifications

-##

-## **Why TSTC**

-As a Waco resident committed to long-term community involvement, I'm excited to apply my data engineering skills to advance TSTC's educational mission.
-My proven ability to transform complex educational data into actionable insights, combined with extensive experience in cloud platforms and data pipeline development, aligns perfectly with your needs.
-I understand that effective data infrastructure isn't just about technical excellence—it's about empowering educators and students to achieve better outcomes.

-**Ready to contribute to TSTC's Excellence, Accountability, Service, and Integrity.**